AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 >[!NOTE]
 >
->Scheduled queries that fail three consecutive runs are automatically put in a [!UICONTROL Quarantined] status.
+>Scheduled queries that fail ten consecutive runs are automatically put in a [!UICONTROL Quarantined] status.
 A query with this status requires your intervention before any further executions can take place.
 See the [quarantined queries](./monitor-queries.md#quarantined-queries) documentation for more details.

 See the query schedules documentation to learn how to [create query schedules in the UI](./query-schedules.md).
 Alternatively, to learn how to add schedules using the API, read the [scheduled queries endpoint guide](../api/scheduled-queries.md).